AlvaroLominchar/Synthetic-Data-Digital-Twin/README.md

      - `ctganDataGeneration.py`
    - Predictive model training and evaluation using:
      - `modelTesting.py`
-   - This produces results based on a specific data partition and save them in 'executions/individual/<technique>'.
+   - This produces results based on a specific data partition and save them in `executions/individual/<technique>/`.

 2. **Generalization execution**
    - Run `generalizationFlow.py`.
    - Automates the process of generating synthetic data and evaluating models across multiple partitions.
 The number of partitions can be specified in TARGET_RUNS.
-   - Provides metrics on robustness and generalization.
+   - Provides metrics on robustness and generalization and saves them in `executions/summary/` (metrics and confusion matrices) and `executions/run_xxx/ (each execution).

 3. **Visualization and interaction**
    - `exploratoryAnalysis.py` allows exploratory analysis of the dataset, including feature distributions and relationships.